So today I’m continuing the story of my looong path of trying to get fermented foods into my diet.

 - genetically modified probiotics (for real.
 GMOs are everywhere)

 - and more

-and there will be time for Q&A with this superfood probiotic expert who helped me sooo much.
+and was a great Q&A time with this superfood probiotic expert who helped me sooo much.

 So it you too are “itching” to talk to someone about your gut health and probiotic questions, now is your chance.